-- 70 Quickly, God, deliver me, hasten to help me, Lord. - 2 May those who are seeking my life, be ashamed and confounded. - May those who delight in my hurt be defeated and brought to dishonor. - But may all who seek after you rejoice and be glad in you.
-May all who love your salvation say, "Glory to God," evermore. - 5 I am weak and needy: make haste, God, to me.
-You are my help and deliverer; LORD, don't delay.
+70 Quickly, God, deliver me,

+hasten to help me, LORD.

+2 May those who are seeking my life,

+be ashamed and confounded.

+3 May those who delight in my hurt

+be defeated and brought to dishonour.

+4 But may all who seek after you

+rejoice and be glad in you.

+May all who love your salvation

+say, 'Glory to God,' evermore.

+5 I am weak and needy:

+make haste, God, to me.

+You are my help and deliverer;

+Lord, don't delay.